The zero trust architecture is often seen as the ultimate, foolproof method of implementing information security.

 This P2P communication is present in most operating systems and wireless mesh networks such as windows which are commonly part of the organization.
 Therefore, implementing zero trust with them is a challenge.

-Most organizations have a traditional framework of containing silos of data, a blend of sensitive and less sensitive data.
+Most organizations have a traditional framework containing silos of data, a blend of sensitive and less sensitive data.

 Since the organizations didn’t follow the least privileged mindset, the combination of such data seemed practical with all the information shared with everyone regardless of their need.